danfuzz/samizdat/doc/language-guide/08-parsing.md

 #### Matching one of multiple alternates

-To match any one of a series of alternates, the alternates are listed in priority sequence (first one listed gets first "dibs", etc.), separated by vertical bars (`|`).
+To match any one of a series of alternates, the alternates are listed in priority sequence (first one listed gets first "dibs," etc.), separated by vertical bars (`|`).
 The result of matching is the same as the result of whichever alternate was matched.